Quick Links

 1 in 3 Women

 According to the World Health Organization (WHO), approximately 1 in 3 women worldwide has experienced physical and/or sexual intimate partner violence or non-partner sexual violence in their lifetime.
 This statistic underscores the alarming frequency of domestic violence cases globally.
 Shockingly, DV/IPV (Domestic Violence/Intimate Partner Violence) leads to 1,300 deaths annually, equating to more than three tragic deaths caused by intimate partners every day.
+75% of DV deaths occur after the victim attempts to leave or after they have left their abuser.

 Impact on Children